crisperdue/prooftoys-site/content/_index.md

 *Would you like to master the art of mathematical thinking?*

-Much as mathematics is an essential building material for science, mathematical reasoning is the essential building material for mathematics, that makes it possible to build sturdy mathematical structures that reach all the way **<a target=_blank href="https://www.youtube.com/watch?v=2VSYmGSJtCA">"To Infinity and
+Much as mathematics is an essential building material for science, mathematical reasoning is an essential building material for mathematics, that makes it possible to build sturdy mathematical structures that reach all the way **<a target=_blank href="https://www.youtube.com/watch?v=2VSYmGSJtCA">"To Infinity and